canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-20.md

 {% include figure.html src='embed/umineko/ep3/339-billions-of-fragment-worlds.png' alt="Lambdadelta: ...Of the billions of fragment worlds out there, ......I'll send you into the most miserable fragment and seal you there. .........You were miserable in the first place, so it'll be worth choosing a really miserable fragment. ...*giggle*giggle*giggle*giggle*giggle*" %}

 So, those 'bubbles' I was speculating about last time?
 Guess we just got a name for them: 'fragment worlds', and there are billions.
+Actually, now this came up, I think these were mentioned before in a previous tea party.

-Beatrice disappears, and Lambda addresses the departed Bernkastel...
+Anyway, Beatrice disappears, and Lambda addresses the departed Bernkastel...

 > <b class="name">Lambdadelta:</b> Oh, how I love you, Bernkastel. ...Scrabble your feet in Beatrice's bird cage as much as you like, and spend a thousand years learning that you can no longer escape.
 >